olilarkin/awesome-musicdsp/README.md

 # Awesome Music DSP [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 A curated list of my favourite music DSP and audio plug-in frameworks, focusing on the C++ programming language.

-I like implementations that allow you to be creative quickly - less code for the end user (e.g plug-in developer) the better!
+I like implementations that allow you to be creative quickly.
+The less code for the end user (e.g plug-in developer) the better!

 Whilst there is some crossover here (for instance JUCE includes DSP functionality), hopefully the grouping make sense...